onox/orka/docs/windows-input/drag-and-drop.md

    Action : constant AWT.Inputs.Action_Kind := AWT.Drag_And_Drop.Valid_Action;
 begin
    if Action /= None then
-      Dnd_Signal.Set;
+      Object.Dnd_Signal.Set;
    end if;
 end On_Drop;
 ```

 A data transfer must not be initiated in the `On_Drop` callback, but in the
 task containing the event loop.
-In the example above, a simple protected object
+In the example above, an object of the protected
-`Dnd_Signal` with a procedure `Set` and an entry `Wait` is used to set a signal.
+type `Signal` with a procedure `Set` and an entry `Wait` is used to set a signal.

 In the event loop, wait for the signal and then perform the drag-and-drop by
 calling subprogram `Get` in package `:::ada AWT.Drag_And_Drop`.